 According to James Carden of The Nation, the CIA has attempted regime change with fifty governments, suppressed populist movements in twenty countries, interfered in democratic elections in thirty countries, and tried to assassinate fifty foreign leaders.
 Yet, they still bungled Fidel Castro.
 So we’re supposed to believe them now without any evidence other than the discovery of hacking “consistent with the methods and motivations of Russian-directed efforts”?
 A panel of experts testified to a House committee in September that it would be virtually impossible for Russians to hack the system and affect election results in any significant way, because the system is not connected to the Internet.
-Oh.
+Oh, that.

 The worst part of all is the media’s rush to regurgitate these accusations and ridicule anyone who questions the integrity of the government.
 Logic and reason are no match for what Chris Hedges has called “Brand Obama,” which includes the “I’m With Her” crowd.
 Yet, Harry Truman was highly skeptical of what he called the “American Gestapo.”
 Dwight Eisenhower warned of the “military industrial complex.”
 Kennedy vowed to smash the CIA into a “thousand pieces.”
 And now President-Elect Trump has promised to do the same.

 One hopes that he is more successful.
 But the behemoth that the surveillance state has become dwarfs what it was even during the Bay of Pigs.
 It is now a corporate-military state with a wallpaper Constitution and a national holiday called Black Friday.
 It must be resisted.